The Collection (Ultravox album)

 The Collection is a greatest hits album by British band Ultravox, released on 2 November 1984 by Chrysalis Records.
-It includes all fourteen of the band's hit singles on Chrysalis from 1980 to 1984, including "Love's Great Adventure", released ahead of the album as a stand-alone single.
+It includes all fourteen of the band's hit singles on Chrysalis from 1980 to 1984, including "Love's Great Adventure", released ahead of the album on 12 October 1984 as a stand-alone single.

 The album peaked at number 2 on the UK Album Chart, becoming their highest-charting album.
 It also became their best-selling album, being certified triple platinum by the British Phonographic Industry (BPI) for shipments in excess of 900,000 copies.

 Track listing

-Side one

-All lyrics by Midge Ure, except where noted.

-Track listing

-Side two

-All lyrics by Midge Ure, except where noted.
+All titles written by Cann/Cross/Currie/Ure.

-Track listing

 The 12″ Collection

 Initial copies of the vinyl album included a limited-edition bonus disc titled The 12″ Collection, consisting of three extended remixes and three 12″ extended mixes: